 Save Our Skills will be back soon!
 I’m dealing with work overload in the “real” world and hope to get back to my real passions soon.

-In the meantime I hope you will support Jason Akers new
+In the meantime I hope you will support Jason Akers new project.

 Hunt Gather Grow Eat – Episode 5 Unique Food Preservation Methods